btodorovic/management-vrf/README.md

     }
 </pre>

-* The lo0.1 address is identical to lo0.0:
+* Set the lo0.1 address to be identical to lo0.0 - e.g.:
 <pre>
     interfaces {
         lo0 {